Ancrod: Chemistry

 Ancrod was originally isolated from the venom of the Malayan pit viper (Calloselasma rhodostoma, formerly Agkistrodon rhodostoma) and is a serine protease.
 It is one of the Venombin A enzymes.
 Two genes encoding for such enzymes have been found in the viper genome.

 The form used in clinical trials was not made recombinantly, but was purified from harvested venom.

 History

+The development of Ancrod was based on early studies into the vascular biology of defibrination derived from snake bites.
 Under the brand name Arwin, ancrod was marketed for several decades in Germany and Austria, until it was withdrawn in the 1980s.
 Arwin was a brand name of Knoll Pharma.

-In 2001 Knoll was acquired by Abbott Laboratories, and in 2002 Abbott licensed the rights to ancrod to Empire Pharmaceuticals, a startup that included a Knoll employee who had worked on ancrod.
+In 2001 Knoll was acquired by Abbott Laboratories, and in 2002 Abbott licensed the rights to ancrod to Empire Pharmaceuticals.
 In 2004 Empire was acquired by Neurobiological Technologies.
 NTI also acquired a lot of unpurified venom in the acquisition, and had that purified for use in its clinical trials.